Owen-1234/SOSC314_Shengjie_Shilin_Haowen/README.md

 ---

 ##  Narrative Frequency Analysis & Measurement
-To ensure a fair comparison between the Chinese corpus (5,000 articles) and the Western corpus (2,000 articles), we implemented a **Weighted Measurement Strategy**.
+To ensure a fair comparison between the Chinese corpus (5,000 articles) and the Western corpus (2,000 articles), we implemented a Weighted Measurement Strategy

 Instead of raw counts, we calculate the density of a concept per 1,000 articles:

 $$ \text{Weighted Frequency} = \left( \frac{\text{Raw Token Count}}{\text{Total Articles in Corpus}} \right) \times 1000 $$

 ### Context Extraction (Sliding Window)
-We developed a Python-based **Context Extraction** script that captures all tokens within a **20-word radius** of our core seed terms (*Energy Transition*, *Carbon Neutrality*, *Climate Policy*).
+We developed a Python-based Context Extractionn script that captures all tokens within a 20-word radius of our core seed terms (*Energy Transition*, *Carbon Neutrality*, *Climate Policy*).
 This allows us to filter out general news noise and focus exclusively on the conceptual vocabulary surrounding energy topics.